logzio/fed-exercise/README.md

 **Additional Notes :**
-* Use an MVC framework of choice - AngularJS, Backbone, Ember, etc.
+* Use an MVC framework of choice - AngularJS, Angular, React etc.
 * Make sure all code is clean and testable, as you would commit it to production.
 * You can use other known js libraries as you see fit.
 * You should work on this exercise ~2-3 hours, not more.
 I assume you won't complete everything in this time frame, and that's ok - The idea is to see some code you worked on, and not to have a perfect working project that's production ready.
 (Perfect is the enemy of good)
 * You can use ES6 synatx

 **For Bonus Points :**
-* Design a responsive layout.
 * Add unit tests.
 * Save the newly added comments on the server, so they will be saved when refreshing the page.
+* Design a responsive layout.

 **How to use the code :**